ONLINE SAFETY AT ST. MARK'S

 - Remember that not everyone online is who they say they are

 - Think carefully about what you say before you post something online

 - Respect other people’s views, even if you don’t agree with someone else’s views doesn’t mean you need to be rude

 - If you see something online that makes you feel uncomfortable, unsafe or worried: leave the website, turn off your computer if you want to and tell a trusted adult immediately.

-How do you educate children to build knowledge, skills and capability when it comes to online safety?
+How do we educate children to build knowledge, skills and capability when it comes to online safety?

 Each class carries out a unit of online safety learning.
 For example, in Year 1 children begin to learn that passwords are private, and in Year 6 children learn to say no to inappropriate requests.
 We also take part in 'Safer Internet Day' - every class takes part in activities.
 Online safety is part of our everyday conversations with pupils, it does not sit alone.
 We discuss how to stay safe online, what to do if we feel unsafe online and also about how we should behave online.
 We have everyday conversations with pupils about their online lives, so they feel confident to come to us when things may become a bit tricky online.